 Mission, Vision and Values

-Niagara Ina Grafton Gage Village is dedicated to fostering quality of life for seniors through the provision of services that address the needs of the individual.
+Niagara Ina Grafton Gage Village is dedicated to fostering quality of life for our clients through the provision of services that address the needs of the individual.

-- demonstrate leadership in the field of service for seniors;
+- demonstrate leadership in the field of service for our clients.

-Our service is motivated by our concern and commitment to meet the needs of the senior.
+Our service is motivated by our concern and commitment to meet the needs of our clients.

 This is demonstrated through our belief that: